torarnv/sparsebundlefs/README.md

 This will give you read-only access to the content of the sparse-bundle disk image.

+### Access, ownership, and permissions

+By default, FUSE will restrict access to the mount point to the user that mounted the file system.
+Nobody, not even root, can access another user's FUSE mount.
+To override this behavior, enable the `allow_other` option by passing `-o allow_other` on the command line.
+This will allow all users on the system access to the resulting `.dmg` file.
+The `allow_root` option has the same effect, but only extends access to the root user.

+The ownership of the mount point and the `.dmg` file will always reflect the user who mounted the sparsebundle, with the group set to `nogroup` to indicate that the group has no effect on whether a mount is accessible or not:

+    -r--------  1 torarne  nogroup  1099511627776 Sep  7 20:19 /tmp/my-disk-image/sparsebundle.dmg

+The file permissions reflect the state of who can access the mount, with the `allow_other` and `allow_root` options adding the `o+r` permission to indicate that the mount is accessible for users beyond the owning user:

+    -r-----r--  1 torarne  nogroup  1099511627776 Sep  7 20:19 /tmp/my-disk-image/sparsebundle.dmg

+**Note:** Unless the `default_permissions` option is also enabled, the owner and mount point permissions are just informative, and the access control happens in FUSE based on the presence of `allow_other` and `allow_root`, as described in the first paragraph of this section.

 ### Mounting partitions at an offset